 The modular home loan market is evolving.
 Modular home loan rates in 2025 may rise.

-Investors are increasingly using DSCR loans for Airbnb properties to finance modular homes as short-term rentals.
+Investors are increasingly using DSCR loans for Airbnb in 2025 to finance modular homes as short-term rentals.

 Here’s what to expect: